-Tract area: Area B/Campus Parking shall encompass the following, as indicated on the Map below: all lots within Montclair Blocks 4213 and 4207 contained within the Redevelopment Plan Area; Glen Ridge Block 91; and the vacated right-of-ways associated with a portion of George Street and all of Sherwood Street.
+Tract area: Area B/Campus Parking shall encompass the following, as indicated on the Redevelopment Subzones Map (Figure 6): all lots within Montclair Blocks 4213 and 4207 contained within the Redevelopment Plan Area; Glen Ridge Block 91; and the vacated right-of-ways associated with a portion of George Street and all of Sherwood Street.

-Min.
-Parking Garage setback
+Min. building setback

 From Bay St. and Highland Ave.
 20 feet

 From residential properties 40 feet

 From non-residential properties 20 feet

 From public property or rail ROW o feet

 Max.
-Building height: 6 stories, or 70 feet, excluding roof structures housing mechanical or electrical equipment, provided the total floor area of such structures does not exceed one third of the floor area immediately below and provided the height of the roof structure equipment does not exceed ten feet.
+Building height: 6 stories, or 70 feet, excluding screened roof structures housing mechanical or electrical equipment, provided the total floor area of such structures does not exceed one third of the floor area immediately below and provided the height of the screened roof structure equipment does not exceed ten feet.

-Development Intensity (for entire Area B tract):

-Max.
-Building coverage: 20%

-Max.
-Impervious coverage: 75%

-From Bay Street Maintain previously approved.
+Development Intensity (for entire Area B tract, excluding George Street if maintained as a public right-of-way): Max.
+Impervious coverage: 75% Min.
+Landscape Buffer / Parking setba ck: From Bay Street Maintain previously approved.
 See existing buffer area photo below.
 From Highland Avenue 5 feet, except that the setback must average at least 7.5 feet along the length of Highland Avenue from the intersection of Bay Street to the intersection of Walnut Crescent/Bay Ave.
 From Claremont Ave.
 Starting at the westerly side property line that adjoins adjacent Lot 13 within Block 4213, the setback shall be equal to the distance of the setback on adjacent Lot 13, as measured from that dwelling's porch to the Claremont Ave.
 ROW line.
 The landscaped buffer may taper down to a minimum of 15 feet at the easterly side line of original Lot 11 within Block 4213 (essentially, the mid-point of the ROW line, where Claremont Ave. meets Walnut Crescent.)
 From Walnut Crescent (from intersections with Claremont Ave. and Highland Ave.)
-15 feet From any residential property line within Montclair Block 4213 10 feet From any residential property line within Montclair Block 4207 4 feet, or previously approved, whichever is greater From non-residential property line within Montclair Block 4207 o feet, or previously approved, whichever is greater
+15 feet From any residential property line within Montclair Block 4213 10 feet From any residential property line within Montclair Block 4207 Maintain previously approved, or 10 feet for new parking areas From non-residential property line within Montclair Block 4207 Maintain previously approved, or 10 feet for new parking areas.
+Per the Montclair Townshin Zoning Board of Adjustment 1984 Site Plan approval for the

-Per the Montclair Township Zoning Board of Adjustment 1984 Site Plan approval for the construction of the Parking Garage
+\star Per the Montclair Township Zoning Board of Adjustment 1984 Site Plan approval for the construction of the Parking Garage